-Florida has finally fallen in line with the overwhelming majority of other states by making texting while driving a primary traffic offense.
+Florida has finally fallen in line with the overwhelming majority of other states.
+Florida made texting while driving a primary traffic offense.
 The law goes into effect on July 1, 2019.

 Governor Ron DeSantis signed the bill on May 17, 2019.
 Making texting while driving a primary offense means that police can soon make a traffic stop on the reasonable belief that a driver was messaging or emailing on a mobile device.
 The new law also prohibits the use of a handheld cell phone when operating any motor vehicle at any school crossing, school zone or construction zone.